Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/README.md

 ## Introductions

   * My background & my journey.
 How did I get here?
+    * Full disclaimer - I do not have a computer science background.
   * Your background & your journey.
 Where will you go?

 <img src="webContent/bigstock-background-concept-wordcloud-i-91463843.jpg" width="400" >